-- 1. Must have a platform An issue or cause that is relevant to our world or the specific contestant. - 2.
-Must be at least 16 years old, but not older than 22 as of July 1st, current year. - 3.
+- Must have a platform An issue or cause that is relevant to our world or the specific contestant. - Must be at least 16 years old, but not older than 22 as of July 1st, current year. - 3.
 Must be single and without child. - 4.
 Must live or go to school full time in LenaweeCounty.
-Proof of residency is required (birth certificate, school registration, transcript.) with registration. - Must perform a talent act that does not exceed 90 seconds.
+Proof of residency is required (birth certificate, school registration, transcript.) with registration. - 5.
+Must perform a talent act that does not exceed 90 seconds.
 Must use the technical equipment provided. - 6.
-Must be available for personal interview on Sunday July 21, 2024 9:00 a.m.-11:00 a.m. location TBD. - If crowned as Queen or a member of the court, You MUST be available for all duties and public appearances throughout the week, ending Saturday night at the close of fair.
-Failure to do so will result in FORFEIT of scholarships awarded. - If crowned Queen, you MUST be available throughout the year for appearances and parades. - Entry Fee: \$40 that is to be paid at the time of registration by sponsoring business, civic group, or individual.
+Must be available for personal interview on Sunday July 20, 2025 9:00 a.m.-11:00 a.m. location TBD. - 7.
+If crowned as Queen or a member of the court, You MUST be available for all duties and public appearances throughout the week, ending Saturday night at the close of fair.
+Failure to do so will result in FORFEIT of scholarships awarded. - 8.
+If crowned Queen, you MUST be available throughout the year for appearances and parades. - 9.
+Entry Fee: \$40 that is to be paid at the time of registration by sponsoring business, civic group, or individual.
 In the event that a contestant drops out, the entry fee would be forfeited. - 10.
 Must be available for rehearsals (dates and times TBD) - 11.
-Must be available for the fair parade on July 21, 2024.
+Must be available for the fair parade on July 20, 2025.
 Line up at 12:00 p.m. location TBD. - 12.
-If crowned queen, the title holder is not allowed to compete in any other pageant systems until queen reign ends at fair of 2025. - Entry Forms and fees must be submitted by June 28, 2024 at 4pm.
+If crowned gueen, the title holder is not allowed to compete in any other pageant systems until queen reign ends at fair of 2026. - 13.
+Entry Forms AND fees MUST be submitted by 4 pm on Friday, June 20, 2025.

-Queen 1st runner up 2nd runner up \$1,000 - Scholarship \$500 - Scholarship \$250 - Scholarship
+\$1,000 - Scholarship Queen 1st runner up \$500 - Scholarship \$250 - Scholarship 2nd runner up